-Just begin this scene, there were and are still, little stone buildings built into the hill down to the river.
+Just behind this scene, there were and are still, little stone buildings built into the hill down to the river.
 They’re mostly hidden from view, but you can find them if you know where to look.
 They’re empty and obsolete now, their wood doors nailed on tight to keep the raccoons out, but once they served as cool storehouses for kitchen stock: cellars for roots, meat to cure, spots where a frigid and sparkling spring could keep the cow’s milk cold.

-The women who lived here long before me felt the first chill, too; my 18th century counterpart also woke up one morning to see fog rising up from the river and frost settled gently on the field.
+The women who lived here long before me felt the first chill, too; my 18th century counterpart woke, as I do, to see fog rising up from the river and frost settled gently on the field.
 She didn’t turn her clock back, of course, but she felt the days get shorter and her daily cycles shift.
-Her husband would have returned a little early from the field, expecting dinner–Just a moment, it’s nearly ready now, I’ll send it up–and the children bedded down a bit earlier–Good night!–as she shuddered with the chill in the old stone house.
+Her husband would have returned a little early from the field, expecting dinner—Just a moment, it’s nearly ready now, I’ll send it up—and the children bedded down a bit earlier—Good night!—as she shuddered with the chill in the old stone house.
 As she wrapped herself with an extra layer that she had or wished she had, as she adjusted, taking stock.
 She was thinking ahead, as women do, to the long winter ahead, on her farm on the banks of the Gunpowder River.
 Of what was still stored in the cold little cellars in the hill and what would need to be replaced before the winter really settled in.
 Of the work that had been done and still needed to be.
 Of what she needed to make sure happened, so that they would all survive.

 So I’m thinking today, now that we’re feeling the first chill, now that we’ve turned the clocks back and all of a sudden it’s dark so early, about that feeling, all of us who might find themselves privately “off”.
 Maybe even sad and struggling.